-Potentially Significant Less than Significant Less Than No Impact
+Si Potentially Significant Impact Less than Significant with Mitigation Less Than Significant Impact No Impact Incorporated

-Impact with Mitigation Significant Impact ·

-Incorporated

 The Project is consistent with the existing and proposed General Plan land use designations, zoning and surrounding land uses.
 The site is currently vacant, with the northeasterly portion planted with grapevines, and therefore, does not support any low-income or minority communities onsite.
 The area surrounding the Project is either currently developed with winery/vineyard/hotel/restaurant uses or is planned for these types of uses.
 Large estate residences or equestrian horse ranches are also within the vicinity.
 Therefore, the proposed land uses are not anticipated to result in disruption of the surrounding community.